family-walking-around-in-New-York-City

 Also, anyone can get a New York City Library card!
 Be sure to check the giant marble lions outside to see if they come to life!

-Also, don’t miss the infamous lion statues, Patience and Fortitude when you enter!
+Also, don’t miss the iconic lion statues, Patience and Fortitude when you enter!

 Grand Central Terminal